What is a Limited Liability Partnership(LLP)?

 - LLP is a body corporate having a legal entity separate from its partners, also having a perpetual succession.
 Changes in the partners of an LLP shall not affect the rights, liabilities, and existence of the LLP.

-- Any liabilities associated to LLP is met out of the property of the LLP.
+- Any liabilities associated with LLP are met out of the property of the LLP.

 Process of Registration

 Following is the step by step procedure to incorporate Limited Liability Partnership:

 Step 1: Digital Signature Certificate (DSC)- Since all the documents for LLP registration are filed online, DSC is necessary for all the designated partners.

 Step 2: Director Identification Number- It is necessary to apply for the DIN of all the designated partners or those intending to be designated partners of the proposed LLP.

 Step 3: Reservation of Name- MCA Portal system provides the list of closely resembling names of existing companies/LLPs based on the search criteria filled up.
 It is necessary to file for the reservation of the name of the proposed LLP in Form 1.